STOP (Teen Driver Intervention)

 *Municipal Court will be closed Thursday, Nov.
 26 and Friday, Nov.
 27 for the Thanksgiving holiday.*

 STOP (Solicitor.
 Teen.
 Officer.
 Parent.) is a teen safe driving program designed by the Police Department and Municipal Court to reduce the number of teen traffic accidents and repeat teen violators in Johns Creek (see brochure).

 The program has both Mandatory (Driver Intervention) and Voluntary Modules.
 Teen violators (17-20 years old) may be ordered by the City Solicitor or Municipal Judge to participate in the Mandatory Module.

 The City Solicitor or Municipal Judge orders a violator to attend a STOP class.
 (They may also order the violator to complete other items, such as community service and defensive driving courses, as part of their sentence or Solicitor's Pre-Trial Intervention.)

 The STOP class lasts approximately two hours and is only offered one weeknight a month at 6:30 p.m. in the Johns Creek Municipal Courtroom, 11445 Johns Creek Parkway (map).
 It consists of input from a Johns Creek judge, police officer and solicitor.

 Parents are strongly encouraged to attend with their teens to learn more about the importance of practice driving and driving privilege limits, and the serious problem of distracted driving.

-Class dates are posted on the court calendar.
 Pre-registration is required using the online STOP Class Registration form, which lists the upcoming available class dates.